Right-handed Neutrino Dark Matter with Radiative Neutrino Mass in Gauged $B-L$ Model: Conclusions

 Here we note that the DM relic is generated by virtue of both gauge, scalar portal as well as Yukawa interactions of the lightest right handed neutrino.
 On the contrary, in pure scotogenic model, the fermion DM relic will solely depend upon Yukawa couplings and hence require large values of the latter to enhance the annihilations.
 As pointed out by the authors of \cite{Lindner:2016kqk}, such large values of Yukawa couplings often destabilise the $Z_2$ symmetric vacuum at a scale below that of the heaviest right handed neutrino thereby making it inconsistent.
 However, as we can see from the required values of Yukawa couplings shown in figure \ref{deltm_yuk}, \ref{mn1_yuk} in order to satisfy all requirements, we do not have large Yukawa couplings beyond unity, keeping the $Z_2$ symmetric vacuum stable at low energy scale relevant to the desired phenomenology.

 After showing the parameter space allowed from relic abundance criteria, we incorporate the constraints from neutrino mass and dark matter direct detection.
-While the direct detection scattering mediated by the $U(1)_{B-L}$ gauge bosons remain velocity suppressed, the scalar mediated contribution can saturate the current limits on spin independent direct detection cross section.
-Since the Yukawa interactions responsible for enhanced coannihilation of DM with scalar doublet also appear in one loop neutrino mass formula and can lead to charged lepton flavour violation like $\mu \rightarrow e \gamma$ at one-loop, we can tightly constrain them from existing constraints, in addition to the relic bounds.
-Motivated from collider signature point of view, we consider small mass splitting (less than tau lepton mass )between DM and scalar doublet and also small coupling to first two generation of leptons so that the charged component of the scalar doublet (the NLSP) after getting produced significantly at the LHC due to electroweak gauge interactions, can give rise to displaced vertex signatures via decaying into muon or electrons.
+While the direct detection scattering mediated by the $U(1)_{B-L}$ gauge bosons remain velocity suppressed, the scalar mediated contribution can saturate the current limits on spin-independent direct detection cross section.
+Since the Yukawa interactions responsible for enhanced co-annihilation of DM with scalar doublet also appear in one loop neutrino mass formula and can lead to charged lepton flavour violation like $\mu \rightarrow e \gamma$ at one-loop, we can tightly constrain them from existing constraints, in addition to the relic bounds.
+Motivated from collider signature point of view, we consider small mass splitting (less than tau lepton mass ) between DM and scalar doublet (NLSP).
+Moreover, the tri-linear couplings of the scalar doublet with the first two generations of leptons: $\eta^\pm N_1 e^\mp$ and $\eta^\pm N_1 \mu^\mp$ are assumed to be small so that $\eta^\pm$ (the NLSP) after getting produced significantly at the LHC due to electroweak gauge interactions, can give rise to displaced vertex signatures via decaying into muon or electrons.
 One can also have a disappearing charged track signature where the charged component of the scalar doublet can decay into the neutral component and a pion with too low kinetic energy to get detected.
 Both these types of signatures are being searched for the LHC and could be a promising way of discovering BSM physics apart from the usual collider prospects of $U(1)_{B-L}$ models.
-We constrain the parameter space from the requirements of DM relic density, direct detection , light neutrino masses and mixing, MEG 2016 bound on $\mu \rightarrow e \gamma$ and finally from the requirement of producing displaced vertex signatures at the LHC.
+We constrain the parameter space from the requirements of DM relic density, direct detection, light neutrino masses and mixing, MEG 2016 bound on $\mu \rightarrow e \gamma$ and finally from the requirement of producing displaced vertex signatures at the LHC.
 We find that the model can have discovery prospects at direct search and LFV experiments as well, apart from the LHC signatures.

 \acknowledgments We thank the organisers of WHEPP XV at IISER Bhopal (14-23 December, 2017), where this work was initiated.
 DB acknowledges the support from IIT Guwahati start-up grant (reference number: xPHYSUGI-ITG01152xxDB001) and Associateship Programme of IUCAA, Pune.
 DN would like to thank Shibananda Sahoo for useful discussions.